A Chat with Oh Sees

 by Jade Wood

-John Dwyer, lead singer of Oh Sees, will be headed to SA soil to play Endless Daze Festival at the beginning of next month, along with his fellow band mates.
-Oh Sees will be heading up the event alongside fellow San Fransisco psychedelic rockers, Moon Duo.
-I was lucky enough to exchange some words with John ahead of the jamboree.
+John Dwyer, lead singer of Oh Sees, will be headed to SA soil to play Endless Daze Festival at the beginning of next month along with his fellow music making magicians.
+Oh Sees will be heading up the event alongside fellow San Fransisco psychedelic rocker swoners, Moon Duo.
+I was lucky enough to catch up with with John ahead of the jamboree.
 It went a little something like this:

 Jade: It was a beautiful surprise to learn that you guys would be headlining Endless Daze Festival.
 The South African music scene has experienced growing pains over the last decade or so with 2 massive annual festivals dominating the music scene.
 Over the last few years, we’ve stepped into a space, where we’re seeing a lot more smaller, niche festivals emerging.
 It’s safe to say that Endless Daze is the first festival to succeed in delivering a killer local and international line-up, that caters for the surfer/stoner/alternative/garage/psych rock scene and YOU’RE HEADLINING this thing!
 Did you ever anticipate playing a festival in Africa?
 Is this the first time you’ll be headed this way?